Year 12 Admissions

 In the event that more than one candidate obtains the last score a tie break process will be followed.
 Priority will be allocated in the following order:

 1. Those living nearest to the school.
-The measurement between home and school will be determined by the straight line measurement from the designated home address8 to the school using computerised software.
+The measurement between home and school will be determined by the straight line measurement from the designated home address to the school using computerised software.
 For applications from the same block of flats that have the same designated point, the allocation will be decided by lot.
-Where parents have shared responsibility for the girl and the girl lives with both parents for part of the week then the main residence will be determined as the address where the girl lives for the majority of the school week during term time.
-Parents may be requested to supply documentary evidence to support the address used for the application.
+Where Parents/Carers have shared responsibility for the girl and the girl lives with both Parents/Carers for part of the week then the main residence will be determined as the address where the girl lives for the majority of the school week during term time.
+Parents/Carers may be requested to supply documentary evidence to support the address used for the application.